How-to Guides

 Option B — Cut the feature budget: In Dashboard → Budgets, find the budget for this feature and temporarily set it to $0.
 All calls tagged with that feature are blocked instantly until you raise the limit.

-Option C — Revoke the proxy key: In Settings → API Keys, click the key being used and toggle it off.
-All calls using that key stop immediately.
+Option C — Revoke the proxy key: In Settings → Proxy Keys, revoke the key being used.
+All calls using that key stop immediately and the action can't be undone.
 Use this for emergencies — it affects all features on that key.

-Step 4 — Set velocity limits to prevent recurrence
+Step 4 — Set a velocity limit to prevent recurrence

 Step 5 — Add a budget check in your agent loop code